BearStudio/start-ui-web/README.md

 ### React Router

-Next.js is bundled with its own router, but at the time of writing those lines, it does not allow nested routes using a shared layout.
+Next.js is bundled with its own router, but at the time of writing those lines, it does not allow SPA mode.

 [GitHub](https://github.com/ReactTraining/react-router) · [License MIT](https://github.com/ReactTraining/react-router/blob/master/LICENSE)